Chon-Ji Pattern – Preview & Insights

 The first movement of Chon-Ji tul is called a forearm low block

-The first movement in Chon-J is called a walking stance forearm low block.
+The first movement in Chon-Ji is called a walking stance forearm low block.

 The opening stance of Chon-Ji pattern for the middle punch demonstrated in an ITF Taekwon-Do class.

-There are eleven middle punches in Chon-Ji tul – all performed on a walking stance.
+There are eleven middle punches in Chon-Ji tul – all performed in walking stance.

 Inner forearm block

-Master Trotter correcting the height of the inner forearm block
+Mark Trotter correcting the height of the inner forearm block.

 Teaching Ideas for Instructors